firerish/fin_simulator/README.md

 ### Parameters

 On the left of the "Params" tab you'll find the basic parameters.
 I'll explain the non-obvious here:
-- **Initial savings**: How much money you have sitting in your bank account
+- **Starting position**: Your current age and how much money you have currently sitting in your bank account, ETFs and Trusts.
+Keep in mind that since the system doesn't know when you bought those ETFs it can't track their deemed disposal tax, so it "buys" them at the start of the simulation and you will see the corresponding CGT being paid 8 years into the run.
 - **Emergency stash**: how much money do you want to have available at all times in case you lose your job or have an expensive unexpected event happen to you.
 - **State pension weekly**: The state pension is paid weekly and depends on how many periods you contributed to it.
 Read about it here.
-- **Pension contribution**: How much do you want to pay into a private occupational pension scheme.
+- **Pension contribution**: How much you want to pay into a private occupational pension scheme.
 If you enter 100% here, it will contribute the maximum allowed (15% - 40% of your gross salary depending on age).
 - **ETF allocation**: If you have any money left after contributing to private pension, paying for expenses and taxes, how much of that do you want to invest in ETFs.
-- **Trust allocation**: Same as above but for investment trusts.
+- **Trust allocation**: Same as above but for investment trusts (or anything that pays 33% CGT with no deemed disposal, like individual shares).
 So the sum of both can't exceed 100%.
 If they add up to anything less than 100%, you'll be saving that in cash.
 - **Pension growth**: How much you expect the pension fund to grow yearly.
 Pension providers let you choose between different portfolios, so you have some control over this.
 Keep in mind they tend to have higher fees, so take that into account when calculating this number.
-- **ETF growth**: ETFs have very low fees but gains are taxed at 41% on exit and every 8 years.
+- **ETF growth**: ETFs have very low fees but gains are taxed at 41% on exit and every 8 years (deemed disposal).
 They are still a valid instrument because they allow you to diversify effortlessly.
 In case you're wondering, the simulation tracks and computes the deemed disposal tax for each separate (yearly) purchase.
 Dividends are not considered as a separate event and are assumed to be reinvested.
-- **Trust growth**: Investment trusts are actively managed funds, thus have higher fees and risk, but gains are taxed on exit at 33%.
-Dividends are not considered as a separate event and are assumed to be reinvested.
+- **Trust growth**: This is the expected growth investment trusts, individual shares, or any asset that is taxed at 33% on exit gains.
+Again dividends are not considered as a separate event and are assumed to be reinvested.
 You can read more about investment options here.
 - **Priorities**: Once in retirement you will start to draw down on your investments.
 Here you decide where to take money from first (priority 1), then where to take it from after the first choice is depleted (priority 2), and so on.
+- **Revenue parameters**: As each one of us has different personal situations (married, dependent children, etc) that would be difficult to capture as events, here's where you should enter the numbers that apply to you, for example your income tax bracket cut-off point, your income tax credit, etc. Remember these numbers will be adjusted by inflation year after year in the simulation, so enter the numbers that apply to you today.

 ### Events

 These are the life events that define your scenario.
 Each event is a row in this table, where each column is described as:

 1. **Event spec**: Specifies the event type and name.
-It has to follow the format <type>:<name> (for example "E:college").
+It has to follow the format <*type*>:<*name*> (for example "E:college").
-   - Type must be one of SI (salary income), RI (rent income), UI (RSU income), E (expense), R (real estate), M (mortgage).
+   - Type must be one of **SI** (salary income), **RI** (rent income), **UI** (RSU income), **E** (expense), **R** (real estate), **M** (mortgage).
    - The name can be anything you like, it's just so you know what it is.
 It's only important when it comes to real estate and mortgages, as explained below.
    - There can be more than one event for a type, for example changing salaries, adding a partner's salary, buying more than one property, etc.
 2. **Value**: An amount of money, for example your salary (SI) or your expenses (E).
 With every passing year this value will be adjusted at the rate specified in the fifth column, or at the rate of inflation if the rate is left empty.